NadaElsayed1/Embedded-Linux/Embedded_Linux/BusyBox/rootfs/README.md

 # Booting Kernel with Root Filesystem

-This README provides detailed instructions on how to boot a Linux kernel using two root filesystem.
+Welcome to the Embedded Linux series!
+This task provides detailed instructions on how to boot a Linux kernel using root filesystem.
 The process includes downloading and configuring BusyBox, running the system on QEMU, and starting the kernel.

 ## Steps